RapidiaTechInc/Marlin/README.md

 Warning: setting S0 means that Marlin requires 0 positive reads for the endstop to count as “triggered".
 In other words, the endstop will always be triggered.
 This is likely to be useful only for debugging nozzle plug detection.

+### M733

+Pin test.

+Directly pulses various pins.
+This will cause the firmware to forget which pins are currently HIGH and LOW, so only use this for testing purposes, never in the context of an actual print job.

 ### M736; M737

 Lamp on/Lamp off